learn-javascript-courses/learn-javascript/README.md

 ## About Me

 I'm a veteran of JavaScript application development.
 I've worked with major brands you've heard of such as Adobe (Computer Scientist, Creative Cloud team) and Zumba Fitness (head of client-side architecture).
-At various times, I've been tasked with hiring and interviewing JavaScript developers to build applications with millions of users.
-That is harder than it sounds.
+Elsewhere, I helped build software used by many other brands you've heard of, including The Wall Street Journal, BBC, People Magazine, ESPN, The New York Post, and many more.
+I've also helped build software used by many bands you've heard of, such as Usher, Common, Bruce Springsteen, Frank Ocean, Metallica, Snoop Dogg, and about half a million other bands.
+I have also contributed to many open source projects used by thousands of websites and applications.

+## Don't learn JavaScript - Learn how to change the world with it

 *99 out of 100 candidates I've interviewed don't have the qualifications to hit the ground running.*